ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0009-integration-ualpa.md

 ### Think big and imagine what the impact of your work can be

-Having the separation of the Modernising creation domain and the Use a LPA domain will mean a clean split of data and functionality that is easier to manage over time.
+Having the separation of the Modernising creation domain and the Use a LPA domain (post Execution) will mean a clean split of data and functionality that is easier to manage over time.

+If we build an internal API layer that Modernising and Use a LPA can integrate with, we can ensure a well defined data schema and rule set for LPA data.

 ### Interrogate your data decisions